 The first LMJ experiments were carried out in October 2014, with the 8 initial beams (quads 28U and 28L).
-Until the end of 2019, about 200 laser shots on target have been performed, among them 120 were dedicated to plasma experiments and 45 to plasma diagnostics qualification.
+Until the end of 2023, about 330 laser shots on target have been performed, among them 200 were dedicated to plasma experiments and 65 to plasma diagnostics qualification.
 All revealed good performance of the whole system.

-Figure V.13 shows the history of energy and power delivered per quad on target (from 2^{nd} semester of 2017 to 1^{st} semester of 2020).
+Figure V.13 shows the history of energy and power delivered per quad on target (from 2nd semester of 2017 to 1st semester of 2024).

-In 2019, 50 shots on target have been delivered; the estimated mean pointing accuracy of the quads was better than $30 \,\mu$ m, and the quads synchronization was better than 50 ps for 80 % of the shots.
+In 2024, 100 shots on target have been delivered; the estimated mean pointing accuracy of the quads $75 \mu m$, and the better than synchronization was better than 50 ps for 80 % of the shots.
 Almost 90 % of the shots delivered the required energy with less than 20 % discrepancy.